Former college football player returns to US after serving 3 years in China prison over bar fight

 Former college football player Wendell Brown returned to the U.S. on Wednesday, three years after he was sent to a Chinese prison for allegedly assaulting a man during a bar fight.

-Brown, a Detroit native who played linebacker for Ball State University, was teaching English and coaching American football in China when he was arrested in September 2016 and charged with international assault.
+Brown, a Detroit native who played linebacker for Ball State University, was teaching English and coaching American football in China when he was arrested in September 2016 and charged with intentional assault.
 Brown denied hitting the man and witnesses said he was the one being harassed.

 NCAA PRESIDENT TELLS ATHLETIC DIRECTORS STUDENTS TRYING TO GET PAID IS 'EXISTENTIAL THREAT' TO MODEL: REPORT